-The Whole K factor for the site has a rating of 0.17.
+The Whole Soil K Factor is 0.43 for Sagers silty clay loam soils, 0.17 for Fruitland sandy clay loam soils, and 0.28 for Truly clay loam soils.
 The K factor indicates the susceptibility of a soil to sheet and rill erosion by water.
-K values range from 0.02 to 0.69, and other factors being equal, the higher the K factor value, the more susceptible the soil is to sheet and rill erosion by water.
+K values range from 0.02 to 0.69 and other factors being equal, the higher the K factor value, the more susceptible the soil is to sheet and rill erosion by water.
 NRCS Soil information for the site is provided in Appendix D.